janetcheung-byte/JMLS_market/README.md

 ## Summary

-This application is an online auction system for the JMLS Real Estate Company to auction available properties in New York.
+JMLS Market is an open source application for New York real estate market run on blockchain technology.

+This market serves to raise funds for the JMLS real estate development project by auctioning property to the masses.
+We were able to make this virtual auction by tokenizing properties and making it available to the public via our website.

 ### Demo App